5 Reasons Why Your Business Is Losing Customers

 1. You're guilty of poor customer service experience.

 Few things can sour a customer experience more quickly than poor customer service.
-To a customer, your support team is your business.
+To a customer, your support team is your Business advice.
 Shauna Geraghty, a clinical psychologist and head of talent at the global customer support innovator TalkDesk revealed on the company's blog that over 90 percent of customers who are dissatisfied with your customer service experience will --rather than telling you that something is wrong and how you can improve it -- just not come back.

 So, if you're not paying attention to your customer-service policies and performance, there's a good chance that neglect is costing you customers.